At gov’t summit, Marcos tells local execs to remain trustworthy

 The officials and government workers, along with cabinet secretaries of relevant agencies, held several plenary sessions.

-They tackled issues pertaining to digital transformation, smart urban infrastructure, as well as climate and disaster resiliency.
+They tackled issues about digital transformation, smart urban infrastructure, climate, and disaster resilience.

-Such initiatives are in line with the government’s goal to advance the Philippine Development Plan (PDP) of 2023 to 2028.
+Such initiatives are in line with the government’s goal to advance the Philippine Development Plan (PDP) of 2023–2028.

 This plan aims to “reinvigorate job creation and accelerate poverty reduction by steering the economy back on a high-growth path,” according to the PDP’s website.